 The number of residents served by the Chester Public Library has grown substantially.
 As a result, the Chester Public Library has also grown to meet the needs of its patrons.
-The Library currently employs one full-time library director, one part-time assistant director and five part-time staff members, and is open 38 hours per week.
+The Library currently employs one full-time Library Director, one part-time Assistant Director, one full-time Library Aide and four part-time staff members, and is open 38 hours per week.